Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: Because…?

-Jan: Sometimes it’s to do with geopathic stress – a kind of fault line in the earth’s magnetic field which carries negative energy.
+Jan: Sometimes it’s to do with geopathic stress – a kind of fault lines in the earth’s magnetic field which carries negative energy.
 The opposite of that is ley lines which carry positive energy – and you’ll find that all early churches were built on ley lines to harness the energy of the environment.

 Q: And can you do anything to help someone whose house has geopathic stress?